gideonkipkorir/Dimension-reduction-with-R/README.md

 The relevance of the dat is evaluated based on the the suitability to solve the problem statement which include: is the data enough?is the data accurate?

-## Data source:
-Data wqs provided from a csv file from relaible sources